How to Test for Leaky Gut (& Why It Might Not Be Worth It)

 Microbiome testing also has inconsistent results that often bear little relation to a client’s symptoms.

-The first test showed substantial dysbiosis and inflammation.
+For example, one of our clinicians (a healthy male with no symptoms) took two stool tests, just one week apart.
+The first test showed a lot of dysbiosis and inflammation.
 The second test showed far less dysbiosis and no inflammation.
 In a nutshell, the results didn’t agree at all.

 If your practitioner recommends stool testing for leaky gut, be sure to ask how they plan to interpret the results and what specific insights you can expect to gain.